 Tyler was baptized and raised in the faith by his parents.
 They regularly attended church, and Tyler attended private Christian schools from preschool through high school.
 His parents, and the community he grew up in, laid a strong foundation for his faith.
 From there, Tyler attended the University of Arizona, where God led him to Damascus Road.
 In this ministry, Tyler has undergone his greatest growth, learning more about God’s grace, love, and the gifts and passions God gave Tyler for people and ministry.
 Tyler continues to seek God's plan for him, and in May 2012, he renewed his baptism to proclaim his faith and commitment to following the path God sets before him.
 Megan came to faith in high school, after being invited by friends to youth services at a nearby church, learning more about Christ in a small group, and being poured into by friends and leaders.
 After joining Damascus Road in 2012, as a freshman in college, Megan steadily grew in faith and knowledge as she was mentored, given opportunities to serve, and invited to become a leader herself in their community of faith.

 Like Tyler, both his parents grew up in Christian homes.
 They met while in high school in a suburb of Cleveland, Ohio, where much of their extended family still lives.
 His father, Joe, is an engineer for the city of Aurora, Colorado, where Tyler grew up and his parents still live.
 His mother, JoAnn, is the director of the preschool at their church, where she demonstrates her love and passion for God and his children every day.
 Tyler is the youngest of three children.
 His sister, Stefanie, lives in Fort Wayne, Indiana with her family, and his brother, Scott, and sister-in-law live in Denver, Colorado.
 In May of 2017, Tyler married Megan Kleinwachter.
 Megan first came to Damascus Road as a freshman in 2012 after being invited by some of her friends from church.
 As Megan began to serve more at Damascus Road, Tyler couldn’t help but notice her dedication and care for people.
 Eventually, she returned his interest.
 She is an exceptional partner in ministry and in life.
+They were married in 2017.
+In 2022, Tyler and Megan celebrated the birth their first child, Joseph Alan.

 Learn more about where this ministry happens